ujjwalguptaofficial/fortjs-doc/docs/tutorial/deployment.md

 Few things to note when you are deploying your app to production -

-* Run build for production by using the command - `npm run deploy` or `yarn run deploy` .
+* Run build for production by using the command - `npm run deploy` or `yarn deploy` .
 This will generate a production build of your code & files will be in bin folder.
 So when you want to start the app, you need to run this command - `node bin/app.js`

 * When runing app in production, make sure "NODE&#95;ENV" is production.
 Multiple optimization like caching of views, compressing development error message etc. takes place when "NODE&#95;ENV" is production.
 Check out this link to know how to setup NODE&#95;ENV <a href="https://stackoverflow.com/a/9204973/4393136">https://stackoverflow.com/a/9204973/4393136</a>